revoltage34/ptanalyzer/README.md

 Analyze Warframe Profit-Taker run from EE.log, marking important timestamps and total time elapsed.
 For example: time betweens shield changes and leg breaks.

+**Only works correctly when you are the host when taking down Profit-Taker**

 Can be used for estimated time of an RTA speedrun.

 Time starts when you exit the elevator, and ends on final blow to Profit-Taker.
 (Tested to be accurate)